Security | Datadog

 Vendor Management

-Datadog leverages a number of third party applications and services in support of the delivery of our products to our customers.
-The Datadog Security Team recognizes that the company’s information assets and vendor dependencies are critical to our continuing operations and delivery of services.
-As such, Datadog’s Security and Privacy teams have established a vendor management program that sets forth the requirements to be established and agreed upon when Datadog engages with third parties or external vendors.
-These engagements are designed to assess the technical, physical, and administrative controls in place and to ensure they are commensurate with the expectations of Datadog and its customers.
-For a complete list of Datadog’s subprocessors, please visit https://www.datadoghq.com/subprocessors/.
+Datadog leverages a number of third party applications and services (“subprocessors”) in support of the delivery of our products to our customers.
+As such, Datadog maintains a vendor management program that sets forth the requirements to be established and agreed upon when Datadog engages with third parties or external vendors.
+For a complete list of Datadog’s subprocessors, please visit https://www.datadoghq.com/legal/subprocessors/.

 Safety and Security